-He argued inaction “puts workers and customers at risk of violence, makes it harder for regulators to accurately track cannabis revenue, and perpetuates the high costs and lack of access to capital that are increasingly widening the gap between large and small businesses in the cannabis space when it comes to their chances to succeed.”
+He argued inaction “puts workers and customers at risk of violence, makes it harder for regulators to accurately track cannabis revenue.
+And perpetuates the high costs and lack of access to capital that are increasingly widening the gap between large and small businesses in the cannabis space when it comes to their chances to succeed.”

 Marijuana Banking Versus Social Justice

 “We don’t want the big boys to come in,” he said last year.
-“After all the pain that’s been occurring in communities like the one you represent in Brooklyn, where I’m from, to have the big boys come in and make all the money makes no sense.”
+“After all the pain that’s been occurring in communities like the one you represent in Brooklyn, where I’m from.
+To have the big boys come in and make all the money makes no sense.”

-Schumer thus is interested in keeping the alcohol and tobacco industries from dominating the nascent cannabis market.
+Thus Schumer is interested in keeping the alcohol and tobacco industries from dominating the nascent cannabis market.